-A patio is a perfect place to grow scented plants because it’s a spot you're sure to sit for long enough to really appreciate the fragrance.
+A patio is a perfect place to grow scented plants.
+It's a spot you're sure to sit for long enough to really appreciate the fragrance.

-To get the most out of your perfumed patio, you’ll want touse a variety of plants with a long or nearly continuous bloom, or those that bloom in successionthroughout the season so there’s always something scented the air.
+To get the most out of your perfumed patio, you’ll want to use a variety of plants.
+Use ones with a long or nearly continuous bloom.
+Alternatively, use those that bloom in succession throughout the season so there’s always something scented the air.
 Go one step further by adding in a few plants that are especially fragrant at twilight and into the night.

 Where to begin?

-Line paths or edge decks and patios with smaller shrubs or a swath of lavender or rosemary that will release fragrance as you brush by.
+- Line paths or edge decks and patios with smaller shrubs.
+Alternatively, use a swath of lavender or rosemary that will release fragrance as you brush by.

-Honeysuckle is pretty much fragrant from dawn to dusk, but itreally does it thing in the eveninghaving been warmed up by the heat of the day.
+Honeysuckle is pretty much fragrant from dawn to dusk.
+Although, it really does it thing in the evening having been warmed up by the heat of the day.
 Use alone or let it twine through climbing roses.
 Twining stems up to 15 ft. long.
 Partial to full sun.
 Zone: 4 – 9